chanwit/ekz/README.md

 Kubernetes built on EKS Distro and K0s

 `ekz` is an opinionated Kubernetes distribution built on top of the [AWS EKS Distro](https://distro.eks.amazonaws.com/) (EKS-D) and the [K0s](https://k0sproject.io/) projects.
-`ekz` replaces Kubernetes components of K0s with binaries from EKS-D, resulting in an easy-to-use single-binary EKS-compatible Kubernetes for desktop.
+`ekz` replaces Kubernetes components of K0s with binaries from EKS-D, resulting in an easy-to-use single-binary EKS-compatible Kubernetes for development and testing purpose.

-`ekz` is intended to run inside its Docker container with the following command:
+`ekz` is intended to run inside its Docker container, on your laptop, with the following command:

 ```
 $ docker run --name ekz-controller \